RollerGames: The Return

 In the summer of 2020, David Sams announced on Facebook that RollerGames was returning to television for the first time in 30 years on Fox Sports 2 every Saturday at 10:00pm Eastern/7:00pm Pacific with replays on Fox Sports 1 every Sunday and FS2 every Monday.
 Fox Sports and Sams agreed to add the replays to fill the void of lack of live events caused by the COVID-19 pandemic.
 The replays premiered on FS2 on Saturday, August 1, 2020, but do not feature the original musical performances shown on the original 1989 broadcasts because of music rights issues.
 They were replaced by Douglas Cooper Getschal's performance of "Rock & RollerGames" (from the later-in-the-season All-Star Game) on every episode except for two episodes featuring performances of "Hit & Run" by Tammy Hanson.
 (See below) Also, it was Sams' belief that the focus should be on the "athleticism of the skaters."
 The video from the 1989 series is remastered to air in as high quality for current-day HD displays as much as possible, with graphical elements re-done and the video panned to fill a widescreen 16:9 display.
+A RollerGames episode marathon was also broadcast on Christmas Day on Fox Sports 1.
 The newly-revived episodes now also air on YouTube.

 Post-RollerGames

 Many skaters retired after RollerGames following the series cancellation, but some carried on in other phases of roller derby.
 As mentioned, Richard Brown, Ray Robles, Patsy Delgado and referee Don Lastra made appearances on the 1999 TNN derby revival RollerJam.
 Lastra left after two episodes due to injury.
 Robles and Delgado joined the show in its second season with both starting with the Illinois Riot.
 Delgado would later join the Florida Sundogs while Robles lost a match race with fellow skater Mark D'Amato and was forced to wear inline skates.
 Stephanie Garcia would also continue skating into the 2010s before officially retiring and would go on to purchase the original T-Birds franchise not tied to the series.
+The T-Birds Twins, Kristine and Jennifer Van Gelder are now interior decorators.